David Ghantt walked out of the Loomis Fargo heist with the money in hand — but then the problems started piling up.

 Ghantt was sentenced to seven and a half years in prison, though he was released on parole after five.
 Chambers served 11 years before being released.
 All of the cash from the Loomis Fargo heist was recovered or accounted for, except for $2 million.
 Ghantt has never explained where that money went.

-After his release, Ghantt took a job as a construction worker and was eventually brought on as a consultant for the 2016 movie Masterminds, which was based on his story.
+After his release, Ghantt took a job as a construction worker and was eventually brought on as a consultant for the 2016 movie Masterminds, based on the Loomis Fargo Heist.
 But because he still owes millions to the IRS, he couldn’t be paid.
 “I work construction.
 I’ll never pay it off on my paycheck,” Ghantt said.

 Generally, the events of the film are fairly close to reality when they follow the broad details of the case.
 But as Ghantt admitted, the film took some liberties with specific details and characters to make the film funnier.
 Ghantt’s wife was reportedly nothing like the bizarre, robotic fiancée character in the film, for instance.
 There was also no dramatic showdown between Chambers and Ghantt as the movie suggests.